jonxlegasa/prompts/src/MISSION.md

 - **ALWAYS include the version number** in the model tag (e.g., `@claude-haiku-4.5`, NOT `@claude-haiku`).
 Tags without version numbers are ambiguous and must not be used.
 - If the model name is unknown, use `@unknown-agent`
 - **NEVER use HTML/markdown comments (`<!-- -->`) for collaborative comments.** Always use plain `@tag:` prefixed text.
+- **Write Permission:** Agents MUST NOT write to or append collaborative documents (plans, notes, shared files) unless the `@architect` explicitly instructs them to.
+The architect controls when agents contribute to the document.
+Being @-mentioned in the file does not grant write permission — only a direct instruction from the architect in the session does.

 ## Beads Workflow